-First things first.
-Don't just grab whatever you find on Google image search and download it for your own usage.
+DON’T just grab whatever you find on a Google image search and download it for your own usage.

 Some stock image companies have made it their business model to aggressively go after websites that used their art without paying for it.
 Apparently that has been more profitable for them than what they make actually selling the images.